-Pursuant to the STOP Violence Against Women Act, a percentage of the total VAWA allotment, without duplication, must be spent in each of the following priority program areas:
+Pursuant to the STOP Violence Against Women Act, a percentage of the total VAWA award, without duplication, must be allocated for each of the following priority program areas:

+- 25% Prosecution

+- 25% Law Enforcement

+- 30% Non-profit, non-governmental direct services, 10% of which must be awarded to culturally-specific community-based organizations

+- 15% Discretionary

-- 25% Prosecution - 25% Law Enforcement - 30% Non-profit, non-governmental direct services, 10% of which must be awarded to culturally-specific community-based organizations - 5% Courts (These applications must be from a court entity.
-No other entity is eligible for this category.) - 10% Culturally specific community-based organizations set aside
+- 5% Courts (These applications must be from a court entity.
+No other entity is eligible for this category.)